Jolene Blalock: Star Trek: Enterprise (2001–2005)

 Landing one of the leading roles on Star Trek: Enterprise was Blalock's biggest break.
 About her time on the show, she recalled:

-In Enterprise, Blalock played Subcommander T'Pol, a Vulcan diplomat on Earth who was initially assigned by Vulcan Ambassador Soval (a recurring role played by Gary Graham) as an observer on the ship's first mission, in the pilot episode "Broken Bow".
-At the end of that episode, she is asked to remain on Enterprise as its Science Officer by Captain Jonathan Archer (played by Scott Bakula).
-As the series progressed, she assumed the position of First Officer, and at the start of the third season Xindi arc, she resigns her Vulcan position to remain on Enterprise when the Vulcan High Command orders her back to Vulcan.
-Early in the fourth season, she formalizes her position in Starfleet and is granted a field commission of Commander, retaining her role as the ship's First Officer, where she remained for the rest of the series.
+In Enterprise, Blalock played Subcommander T'Pol, a science attaché at the Vulcan embassy on Earth who was initially assigned by Vulcan Ambassador Soval (a recurring role played by Gary Graham) as an observer on the ship's first mission, in the pilot episode "Broken Bow".
+At the end of that episode, she is asked to remain on Enterprise as its science officer by Captain Jonathan Archer (played by Scott Bakula).
+As the series progressed, she assumed the position of first officer, and at the start of the third season Xindi story arc, she resigns her Vulcan position to remain on Enterprise when the Vulcan High Command orders her back to Vulcan.
+Early in the fourth season, she formalizes her position in Starfleet and is granted a field commission of commander, retaining her role as the ship's first officer, where she remained for the rest of the series.

 Blalock has not participated in conventions or given interviews regarding her role on Star Trek: Enterprise except for FedCon XIV in May 2005, but did agree to join a 2013 cast reunion for an interview during the Blu-ray conversion and production.
 She also appeared as a parody version of herself attending a Star Trek convention in a 2009 episode of the sitcom 10 Items or Less titled "Star Trok."

 Attending her first Trek event in almost a decade, Blalock walked the red carpet for 2021's Star Trek Day on September 8, 2021.